The Stelvio Pass, Italy Scenic Drive

 Once you start your descent towards Bormio, which is still a thrilling drive but not quite as taxing as the assent, there are many places to pull off the road and take advantage of the stunning views.

-A few tips when driving the Stelvio Pass:
+A few tips for driving the Stelvio Pass

 This road has just about achieved cult status and attracts thousands of drivers, cyclists and motorcyclists, especially on weekends in peak season.
 To have a little more of the road to yourself start your drive really early in the morning before the tourist coaches arrive, and plan to drive it midweek, if possible.
 Take along a second driver if possible so that you can swop places; the views all the way along the pass are stunning but you need to keep your eyes on the road most of the time.